 Win back unhappy customers

 Bloggers and editors weren’t the only people who received free deodorant.
-For over a year, we’d kept a running log of every customer that ever reported any issue to us or asked about a stick formula.
+For over a year, we’d kept a running log of every customer that had ever reported any issue to us or asked about a stick formula.
 I hated when my customers were disappointed, and after the stick launch, we immediately sent free sticks to that huge list of people who had reached out to us.

 In general, my return policy had always been generous.
 I wanted people to love the product as much as I did, and if they weren’t satisfied, I wanted to fix it.
 Sometimes that meant sending a replacement or a different scent.
-Sometimes that meant spending precious time on the phone, asking questions about a customer’s experience and what was causing dissatisfaction.
+Sometimes that meant spending precious time on the phone, asking questions about a customer’s experience and finding out what was causing dissatisfaction.
 This was always very important to me, and once I began assigning other employees to help with calls, I would explain my expectations around maintaining patience and empathy with every customer.
 This is a value that carried forward throughout our growth, and it remains an important tenet of our customer support team today.

-Oftentimes I hear early-stage business owners say they’re resistant to give away their product for free.
+Oftentimes I hear early-stage business owners say they’re resistant to giving away their product for free.
 I understand the hesitation.
 But Schmidt’s became known for excellent customer service, and it paid off.
 When we sent a disgruntled customer a new deodorant, we usually won them over, and, based on average deodorant usage, we knew that in three months’ time they’d be back at the store buying Schmidt’s (we always thought in terms of a customer’s lifetime value).
 We considered it a marketing expense, like paying for an ad, but even more targeted, more effective, and—best of all—a little more personal.
 Plus, a generous return policy is simply good PR.

 With the launch of the stick, we were aware we might disappoint jar enthusiasts who loved the sustainability factor of the recyclable, sustainable glass containers.
 In anticipation, we were excited to develop Schmidt’s Recycling Club, a loyalty program where customers could recycle five empty jars and ship the lids to us in exchange for a free jar of deodorant.
-Even though the sticks were such a success (early sales numbers showed them outselling the jars 8:1), I knew I’d never stop offering the jars, too.
+Even though the sticks were such a success (early sales numbers showed them outselling the jars eight to one), I knew I’d never stop offering the jars.
 They stood out on shelves, were sustainable, and many customers still favored that style of application—and the product overall.
-From an economical standpoint, it wasn't costing the business much to continue offering them; the research and development was already done, the listings were on the website, the customers were loyal, and we had the equipment and trained staff to sustain it.
+From an economic standpoint, it wasn't costing the business much to continue offering them; the research and development was already done, the listings were on the website, the customers were loyal, and we had the equipment and trained staff to sustain it.